-7.2 Anyone wishing to develop photography assets must submit a Communications Services Work Order.

-7.3 The Communications Department will:

-(b) evaluate any submitted content on the basis of adherence to the SFSS Communications Policy and Society standards,

-- (c) develop the photographic assets, - (d) submit the proposed assets to the requester for review, and - (e) publish and distribute the photos as appropriate.
+- 7.2 Anyone wishing to develop photography assets must submit a Communications Services Work Order. - 7.3 The Communications Department will: - (a) consult with the requester for additional details where required, - (b) evaluate any submitted content on the basis of adherence to the SFSS Communications Policy and Society standards, - (c) develop the photographic assets, - (d) submit the proposed assets to the requester for review, and - (e) publish and distribute the photos as appropriate.